GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Introduction

 Compared with the above objectives, recent approaches based on large language models mostly incorporate news texts directly into the forecasting process through prompts or instructions.
 Related studies have shown that appropriately introducing news can make the forecasting trajectory closer to the actual measurements in certain periods, but several limitations have also been exposed: first, the method relies on prior text filtering and association, and biases in filtering or inference can easily propagate to the forecasting results; second, the context length constraints of pretrained models make long windows, cross-region processing, or parallel processing of multiple sequences subject to truncation and performance degradation risks; third, treating the problem simply as numerical regression and performing prompt-based concatenation makes it difficult to achieve alignment and fusion at the positional level, and therefore cannot clearly answer when, where, and with what intensity the text influences the load~\cite{wang2024fromnews,wu2025dualforecaster,yao2025contextawareprobabilisticmodelingllm}.

-Overall, although existing studies have incorporated news topics, sentiment, or word embeddings as additional features for demand/price forecasting and have shown certain gains in describing intraday patterns and peaks under event-driven scenarios, current practices still have three critical gaps: \begin{enumerate} {(\roman{enumi})} \item the acquisition--alignment--injection pipeline is structurally incomplete: effective text filtering for the forecasting horizon is lacking, inconsistent temporal references lead to cumulative alignment errors, and fusion mechanisms that reflect positional differences are absent; \item fusion and interpretability are insufficient: early concatenation or static weighting makes it difficult to locate the timing and intensity of textual influence and to provide verifiable attribution evidence; \item unified evaluation and reproducibility are lacking: systematic comparison and statistical significance testing under a unified protocol covering ``region $\times$ external source $\times$ time scale'' are missing, and an integrated open benchmark combining strictly aligned data, code, and results is still rare. \end{enumerate}
+Overall, although existing studies have incorporated news topics, sentiment, or word embeddings as additional features for demand/price forecasting and have shown certain gains in describing intraday patterns and peaks under event-driven scenarios, current practices still have three critical gaps: \begin{enumerate} {(\roman{enumi})} \item The acquisition--alignment--injection pipeline is structurally incomplete: \textbf{(acquisition)} effective text filtering and provenance control for the target horizon are often missing, \textbf{(alignment)} inconsistent temporal/region anchors can cause cumulative misalignment, and \textbf{(injection)} position-aware fusion mechanisms that reflect intra-day differences are frequently absent; \item Fusion and interpretability are insufficient: early concatenation or static weighting makes it difficult to locate the timing and intensity of textual influence and to provide verifiable attribution evidence; \item Unified evaluation and reproducibility are lacking: systematic comparison and statistical significance testing under a unified protocol covering ``region $\times$ external source $\times$ time scale'' are missing, and an integrated open benchmark combining strictly aligned data, code, and results is still rare. \end{enumerate}